EricKrevalis/DSPortfolio/README.md

 ### Welcome to my first Data Science portfolio. :)

-*Note: This is a work in progress.*
+*Note: This project is a work in progress.*

 This project is not meant to be run locally.\
 Its entire purpose is to demonstrate my skills and growth with relevant software.